 Mountain Cloud offers daily sitting meditation sessions and an Introductory class for new meditators.
 If you are new to Mountain Cloud or to meditation, please read this page for some basic guidance.
 We recognize that the first time you join us, you may not know what to do or what to expect.

 Our Daily Meditation Sits, offered both online and in-person, offer a supportive community space for daily silent meditation practice.
 See below for details on what to expect, the format and timing, and how to join.

 Our Introduction to Meditation classes, currently online on Zoom, Tuesdays 5pm MT) offers a great way to get support in starting a practice.
-The modules are not sequential and roll around week by week, so you can tune into any class and start right away.
+Click here for more details.
 The class is free and requires no registration, just show up.
 Use this link to join the class on Tuesdays at 5pm MT: https://us02web.zoom.us/j/87138601704

 Benefits of Meditation